-This booklet is about invasive ductal breast cancer.
-We call it by this name in the booklet, but it may also be called:
+We use the name invasive breast cancer (NST) in this booklet, but it may also be called:

-- invasive ductal carcinoma of the breast (IDC) - invasive breast cancer of no special type (NST) - breast cancer not otherwise specified (NOS)
+- Invasive ductal carcinoma of the breast (IDC) - Breast cancer not otherwise specified (NOS)

-We hope this information helps you discuss any questions you have with your treatment team.
-You may also find it useful to read our Primary breast cancer information pack.
+We hope this helps you discuss any questions you have with your treatment team.
+You may find it useful to read our Treating primary breast cancer booklet.